renderedtext/ruby-101/README.md

   necessary parameters, otherwise error will occur
-* If you want to provide zero or more parameters, and you do not know their exact number, you can use an asterisk `*` before an argument's name and then use `for` `in` to get each value from that array, e.g.:
+* If you want to provide zero or more parameters, and you do not know their exact number, you can use an asterisk `*` before an argument's name and then use `for` to get each value from that array, e.g.:
 ```ruby
 def say_hello(*names)
   # 'names' will be an array holding zero or more parameters